 We know you’re not dumb.
 You have savings but just have no time to put it to work.
 I understand.
 That’s why you need an investing for dummies; a set it and forget it strategy with no worries attached.

 These days just hearing the word “investment” is enough to send shivers down your spine.
-It’s been years since the financial crisis and while we are definitely doing better, our wounds still ache.
+It’s been years since the American financial crisis and while we are definitely doing better, our wounds still ache.

 Everybody knows someone who lost a job or a huge chunk of their retirement savings.
 Depending on whom you ask you’ll hear a different reason for the crisis but the one take away from the whole thing is that now some people are afraid of the stock market.

 With those wild price fluctuations and monster crashes, why risk your money?
 Most people are just holding on to huge savings accounts that blow your mind at 1.0% interest.

-Now, while you have near zero risks with your money in a savings account, you’re also making near zero investment gains.
+Now, while you have the lowest risks with your money in a savings account, you’re also making near zero investment gains.
 In fact, you’re losing money because inflation is about 2% a year.

 If you save $5,000 a year from the first year you start working until you retire, you’ll only have saved $246,190 at 1% interest.
 Probably not enough to retire.
 However, if you put it in at the yearly average market return of 10% over 40 years you will have $2,659,116 (yes, millions).
 Quite a difference, no?